kristoffer-dyrkorn/triangle-rasterizer/README.md

 This can be improved!
 We will have a look at that in the next section.

 In the mean time, you might want to look at [the code for this section](5) and some [utility classes](lib).
 There is also [a running example app](https://kristoffer-dyrkorn.github.io/triangle-rasterizer/5/).
+Press `space` to show/hide the blue triangle, and `p` to turn the animation on/off.

 # 6. Let's go continuous!